 Rupert Sheldrake, PhD, is a biologist and author best known for his hypothesis of morphic resonance.
 At Cambridge University he worked in developmental biology as a Fellow of Clare College.
 He was Principal Plant Physiologist at the International Crops Research Institute for the Semi-Arid Tropics in Hyderabad, India.
 From 2005 to 2010 he was Director of the Perrott-Warrick project for research on unexplained human and animal abilities, funded by Trinity College, Cambridge.

-Latest Articles / Exclusive Videos / Early Access
+Latest Essays / Exclusive Videos / Early Access

-Subscribe for Rupert's latest field notes, including exclusive articles, research videos and dialogues, delivered straight to your inbox via Substack.
+Subscribe for Rupert's latest essays, research videos, courses, and dialogues with Mark Vernon and others, delivered to your inbox via Substack.

 Subscribe